 After developing an investment thesis, investment groups collect a list of three to seven companies that fit the thesis.
 Then, group members leverage their qualitative policy expertise as well as their quantitative financial valuation skills to conduct more in-depth research about these potential stocks.
 Group members evaluate each company's environmental impact as well as their financial prospects, eliminating unattractive opportunities along the way to arrive at 1-3 final stock proposals.

 Investment groups develop pitch decks which they present to the rest of Tiger Sustainable Investment Group on pitch day.
-Members respond to other member's questions in a highly energetic day of back-and-forth discussion where TSIG is joined by its board members and other professionals to make final investment decisions.
+Members respond to other member's questions in a highly energetic session of back-and-forth discussion where TSIG is joined by its board members to make investment decisions.
 After each stock pitch, members vote on whether or not to make the investment, maintaining the ability to postpone the decision to a later date.